reactome/add-links/README.md

  9. Link-checking
    AddLinks will attempt to check the links from the references it created to ensure that they are all OK.
 The list of ReferenceDatabases to perform link-checking on can be configured in the application-context.xml file.
 Some databases should not have link-checking performed as they will not provide the correct response.
 Some websites seem to return a 403 error code if they are not accessed with a web browser.
 Some load their content via JavaScript so it is impossible to verify the links without actually executing the JavaScript.

+## Configuration

+AddLinks gets configuration values from Spring XML files.
+There are also some properties files that contain configuration settings.

+### XML configuration
+By default, the XML files that contain configuration are:

+ - [application-context.xml](src/main/resources/application-context.xml) - This file contains the main configuration.
+It contains
+   - A list of data retrievers.
+These must be in a list bean named "fileRetrieverFilter".
+   - A list of data processors.
+These must be in a list bean named "fileProcessorFilter".
+   - A list of reference creators.
+These must be in a list bean named "referenceCreatorFilter".
+   - A list of reference database names that will be link-checked.
+These must be in a bean named "referenceDatabasesToLinkCheck".
+   This file also contains database connector configuration, in a bean named "dbAdapter".
+This bean will get its values from a properties file.

+ - [addlinks.properties](src/main/resources/addlinks.properties) - This file contains some property values, some of which will be used by the XML configuration.
+   - filterFileRetrievers - This setting is used to determine if file retrievers will be filtered based on the fileRetrieverFilter bean in the XML file.
+Consider this deprecated!
+   - executeAsPersonID - This is the ID of the Person entity that new data will be associated with.
+   - numberOfUniprotDownloadThreads - Number of threads that will be created to download Uniprot data.
+   - numberOfBrendaDownloadThreads - Number of threads that will be created to download Brenda data.
+   - lazyLoadCache - determines if all of the object caches will be fully-loaded the first time *any* cache is referenced, or if caches will only be loaded the first time they are references (not all caches will be loaded - only the referenced cache will be loaded!)
+   - proportionToLinkCheck - the proportion of new links to perform link-checking on, on a per-ReferenceDatabase basis.
+0 means no new links will be checked.
+1.0 means all new links will be checked.
+0.5 means that half of the new links will be checked.
+   - maxNumberLinksToCheck - the maximum number of new links to check.
+This overrides proportionToLinkCheck.
+For example, if 10 000 new links are created and proportionToLinkCheck == 0.5, that means that link-checking should check 5 000 links.
+If this is too many links to check in a reasonable amount of time (or if you don't want to send too many requests to someone's server) you can set maxNumberLinksToCheck to a more reasonable number (50, or 200, or something like that) and maxNumberLinksToCheck will act as as cap on the number of links that can be checked, on a per-ReferenceDatabase basis.

+ - [db.properties](src/main/resources/db.properties) - This file contains database connection configuration information.
+   - database.host - the name of the host machine which is hosting the database.
+   - database.name - the name of the database to connect to.
+   - database.user - the username to connect to the database.
+   - database.password - the password for `database.user`.
+   - database.port - the port to connect to.

+ - auth.properties - This file will contain usernames and passwords for other sites that you will connect to.

+ - [logging.properties](src/main/resources/logging.properties) - This file contains basic settings to configure logging.
+   - baseDir - This is the base directory where log files will be created.
+Log files will be grouped into subdirectories based on what type of logs they are.
+The subdirectories for logging will be `retrievers` for data retrievers, `file-processors` for data processors, and `refCreators` for reference creators.
+More generic log messages may go to `addlinks.log`.
+Logs will also be archived in subdirectries named with the date.

+ - [log4j2.xml](src/main/resources/log4j2.xml) - This is the log4j2 configuration file.
+It is strongly recommended to not touch this file, unless you have a good understanding of log4j2 configuration.